ph1p/vuepress-jsdoc/README.md

 [![npm](https://img.shields.io/npm/v/vuepress-jsdoc.svg)](https://www.npmjs.com/package/vuepress-jsdoc)

-This npm package is a command line script, which scans your JavaScript or Typescript source code and generates markdown files for vuepress with the help of [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown).
+This npm package is a command line script, which scans your JavaScript, Vue or Typescript source code and generates markdown files for vuepress with the help of [jsdoc-to-markdown](https://github.com/jsdoc2md/jsdoc-to-markdown).

 ## How to use?